Teng-Qiu-Clustering/Clustering-by-InTree-Ensemble-PR2020/README.md

 b) for ND.m, function "maxk" may not exist in low-version Matlab; in this case, the following code behind it in ND.m can be used instead (we have highlighted it in ND.m).

-# Brief introduction of the proposed method: ND-Ward-E(KT)
+# Introduction of the proposed method: ND-Ward-E(KT)

 Recently, we have proposed a novel physically-inspired method, called the Nearest Descent (ND), which plays the role of organizing all the